ABOUT

 Craftsmanship is the intersection of love and effort—the desire to get better, to do good work, to create something that matters because it matters to you.
 It is rare and it is so valuable.
 It's commitment and excellence and growth, and the desire to create something that's going to last.
 Can it be a grind?
 Sometimes.
 Does it pulse with joy and creative energy?
 Absolutely.
 This is the spirit that I bring to my work and the perspective I'll bring to your writing.
 Let's create.

-Originality is everything when you're writing a book—and when you work with me, it's an expectation.
 From the very first page of your draft, I will be looking for YOU.
 Your ideas.
 Your perspectives.
 The stories only you can share in your words.
-Your originality is where the proverbial magic happens.
-It's pure freedom and boundless opportunity if you're willing to see it that way.
 Instead of "If it ain't broke, don't fix it," you and I get to ask "What if it can be better?"
 Nothing is sacred, and everything can be reframed, redefined, and refined through your lens.
 Playfully picking apart old ideas is not just encouraged—it's necessary.
 So bring your inner rebel and I'll bring mine.
+Let's play.

 Honesty underpins every facet of our work together.
-I will give you honest feedback, even if that means telling you an idea is weak or that you need to go back to the drawing board.
-But that honest relationship is not a one-way street.
-Let's infuse our conversations with steadfast sincerity, openness, and respect.
-Tell me if you don't understand.
-Tell me if you disagree.
-Tell me if you have a radical idea that you want to explore.
-(I love those!)
+When you work with me, you can expect honest, constructive feedback at every stage.
+I won't hesitate to tell you if an idea falls flat or a section needs a complete overhaul.
+But I'll also celebrate your successes and champion your strengths.
+And I want you to share your own insights and concerns openly.
 Few things are as transformational as telling the truth, and that goes for the words you put on the page as much as the words we speak to each other.
 Let's hold each other to a high standard.